Generic Name: apomorphine (A-poe-MOR-feen)

-Store apomorphine at 77 degrees F (25 degrees C).
+Store apomorphine at room temperature, between 68 and 77 degrees F (20 and 25 degrees C).
 Brief storage at temperatures between 59 and 86 degrees F (15 and 30 degrees C) is permitted.
 Store away from heat, moisture, and light.
 Do not store in the bathroom.
 Keep apomorphine out of the reach of children and away from pets.

 - If you have any questions about apomorphine, please talk with your doctor, pharmacist, or other health care provider.

 - Apomorphine is to be used only by the patient for whom it is prescribed.
 Do not share it with other people.